People's renewed appreciation of the outdoors has brought a significant boost in outdoor furniture sales.

 Harbour is a distinguished U.S. furniture retailer with a strong outdoor line, offering a fusion of traditional and modern design elements.
 The moment visitors open one of Harbour’s product pages, they see the selected product on the left and a list of customization options on the right.

-Regarding customization, Harbour makes sure customers can choose from a variety of frames and accents.
+Harbour makes sure customers can choose from a variety of frames and accents.
 By using their configurator, shoppers can visualize any of the featured outdoor furniture pieces in different configurations.
-The ability to configure Harbour’s furniture items unquestionably facilitates the decision-making process for buyers.
+The ability to configure Harbour’s furniture items facilitates the decision-making process for buyers.

-Apart from the product configurator, Harbour’s product detail pages (PDPs) are equipped with product specifications, an add-to-cart button, and product recommendations based on recently viewed items and ones that might be of interest to shoppers.
+Thanks to the HD zoom and 360-degree views, customers can inspect the selected piece to the slightest detail.
+Apart from the product configurator, Harbour’s product detail pages (PDPs) are equipped with alternate angle images, detail shots, and lifestyle images, as well as product specifications and product recommendations based on recently viewed items and ones that might be of interest to shoppers.

 Outer is a U.S. DTC brand boasting luxurious materials and exquisite craftsmanship in its outdoor furniture production.
 Its dedication to sustainability and longevity is crucial in the process of creating intuitive solutions.